OpenFreeEnergy/openfe/docs/guide/setup/defining_protocols.rst

 The adaptive settings may modify parameters based on properties of the input systems.
 For example (:class:`.RelativeHybridTopologyProtocol`):

-* Transformation involving a change in net charge use a larger number of lambda windows and longer production simulations.
+* Transformations involving a change in net charge use a larger number of lambda windows and longer production simulations.
 * If both states contain a :class:`.ProteinComponent`, the solvation padding is set to 1 nm.

-If an ``initial_settings`` object is provided, the adaptive settings are based on a copy of those settings rather than the defaults.
+If an ``initial_settings`` object is provided, the adaptive settings are based on a copy of the provided ``initial_settings`` rather than the default settings.

-In systems containing membrane-protein complexes (i.e. using a :class:`.ProteinMembraneComponent`), adaptive settings will use a membrane-appropriate barostat (``MonteCarloMembraneBarostat``).
+In systems containing membrane-protein complexes (i.e. using a :class:`.ProteinMembraneComponent`), adaptive settings select a membrane-appropriate barostat, the ``MonteCarloMembraneBarostat``.

 Creating Transformations from Protocols
 -----------------------------------------